benresonance-star/Task-Checker/specification.md

    - Before ending a turn, the agent must verify the build is successful and the app is live.

 2. **Proactive Documentation & Version Control**:
-   - **Specification Sync**: After any significant codebase changes (new features, structural shifts, schema updates), the agent must ask: *"Would you like to update the `specification.md` to reflect these changes?"*
+   - **Specification Sync**: After any significant codebase changes (new features, structural shifts, schema updates), the agent must update the `specification.md` to reflect these changes.
-   - **GitHub Persistence**: After completing a major task or milestone, the agent must ask: *"Would you like to push these changes to GitHub?"*
+   - **GitHub Persistence**: After completing a major task or milestone, the agent must push these changes to GitHub.

 3. **Data & State Safety**:
    - **Firestore Sanitization**: Every `updateDoc` call MUST use the `sanitize()` helper to strip `undefined` values, preventing synchronization failures.